Nominations for the Pieter Schenck Award

 The selection will be made by the Pieter Schenck Committee composed of Joseph A. Curiale, Kate Freeman, Kliti Grice, Paul Farrimond, and Heinz Wilkes (Chairman).
 Nominations can be submitted (as pdf, MS Word, or text files) by email to the Awards Committee chairperson Heinz Wilkes

 If you have questions or need assistance understanding the criteria, please reach out to Heinz – he is happy to help you with the process.

 About Pieter Schenck and the Award:

 The European Association of Organic Geochemists (EAOG) was formally established in 1983.
 The members of the first board were Prof. P. A. Schenck, Dr. R. G. Schaefer, Dr. G. W. M. Lijmbach, Dr. P. A. Albrecht, Dr. B. Durand, Dr. J. R. Maxwell and Prof. Dr. D. H. Welte.
-Soon after Prof. Schenck’s retirement and in recognition of his work as founding member and chairman of the Board of EAOG, the EAOG Board decided to install the “Pieter Schenck Award” to be presented during the International Meetings on Organic Geochemistry (IMOGs) to a talented young organic geochemist.
+Soon after Prof. Schenck’s retirement and in recognition of his work as founding member and chairman of the Board of EAOG, the EAOG Board decided to install the “Pieter Schenck Award” to be presented during the International Meetings on Organic Geochemistry (IMOGs) to a talented early career organic geochemist.
 It was awarded for the first time in 1993 at the 16th IMOG in Stavanger, Norway.